 Don’t miss your classes

 Pay complete attention to what teacher is teaching in the class.
 Ask your doubts and questions.
 Make class notes (include summaries, formulas, cause-and-effect statements, new words, definitions, terms, phrases etc.).
 You will need them later to help you understand the concept or topic.
-[What to write in your notes during the NEET class]

 Read/Preview the topic before the class